technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 11 - Enable smart assist for the bot framework and guide agents with scripts.md

 The agent script is associated with the session template.

-**Summary** - We created a bot user and add that bot user to the workstream
+**Summary** - We created a bot user and added that bot user to the workstream